Unboxed-Software/solana-course/content/token22-on-chain.md

+---
-# Supporting Token22 in on-chain programs
+title: Supporting Token22 in on-chain programs
+objectives:
+- TODO Fill out
+---

 # Summary

-* `Token22` is a new program to interact with on-chain and provides new functionality to tokens and mints alike
+- `Token22` is a new program to interact with on-chain and provides new functionality to tokens and mints alike
-* `token_program` is a new Anchor account constraint allowing you to verify an account is owned by a specific token program
+- `token_program` is a new Anchor account constraint allowing you to verify an account is owned by a specific token program
-* Anchor introduced the concept of Interfaces to allow for programs to support interaction with both `spl-token` and `Token22`
+- Anchor introduced the concept of Interfaces to allow for programs to support interaction with both `spl-token` and `Token22`

 # Overview

 `Token22` is a new program on Solana mainnet that provides new functionality to Solana tokens and mints.
-With this program come new ways for interacting with token accounts on-chain in a program.
-In addition, it means there are now two different types of tokens that we must anticipate being sent in instructions to our program.
+With this program comes new ways for interacting with token accounts on-chain in a program.
+This means there are two different types of Token Programs that we must anticipate being sent in instructions to our program.

 In this lesson, you'll learn how to design your program to accept both `spl-token` and `Token22` accounts using Anchor.
 You'll also learn how to interact with `Token22` accounts in your program, identifying which token program an account belongs to, and some differences between `spl-token` and `Token22` on-chain.

 ## Difference between legacy Token Program and Token22 Program

 - TODO: Hammer home that all token accounts either belong to one or the other - they are not interoperable (tokens from one program can only transfer/receive tokens from that same programm)
 - TODO: mention associated_token::token_program = token_program constraint as well